Bangladesh signs deal with India for 30 mln doses of COVID-19 vaccine | Health

 Bangladesh signs deal with India for 30 mln doses of COVID-19 vaccine

+It is holding trials for three potential coronavirus vaccines, including one licensed to AstraZeneca by Oxford University.
+AstraZeneca said on Thursday that it was holding back deliveries while it awaits the data from late-stage clinical trials in order to maximise the shelf-life of supplies.

-AstraZeneca has signed several supply and manufacturing deals https://www.reuters.com/article/health-coronavirus-astrazeneca-factbox-i-idUSKBN27I1IR with companies and governments around the world, while data in October showed the vaccine produces a immune response in both old and young adults.
+The drugmaker has signed several supply and manufacturing deals with companies and governments around the world, while data in October showed the vaccine produces an immune response in both old and young adults. ($1 = 84.8000 taka)

 ALSO READ